-Qualifying for a VA loan to buy a manufactured home is not the same as buying a site-built home.
+The VA requirements for a manufactured home are not the same as buying a site-built home.
 Here’s what to expect:

-Higher down payment.
-The VA requires a minimum down payment of 5%, compared to zero percent down for a site-built home.
+The VA requires a minimum down payment of 5% for a manufactured home, compared with 0% down for a site-built home.

 Loan terms for VA loans for manufactured homes

-A 30-year, fixed mortgage is popular because it offers a stable, low monthly payment, but VA financing for manufactured homes requires shorter payoff periods.
-The chart below displays the longest terms available for a VA mortgage based on different manufactured home financing scenarios.
+A 30-year, fixed-rate mortgage is popular because it offers a stable, low monthly payment, but VA financing for manufactured homes requires shorter payoff periods.
+The chart below shows the longest terms available for a VA mortgage based on different scenarios.